pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 #### What is face recognition?

 - Face recognition system identifies a person's face.
 It can work on both images or videos.
 - **<u>Liveness detection</u>** within a video face recognition system prevents the network from identifying a face in an image.
-It can be learned by supervised deep learning using a dataset for live human and in-live human and sequence learning.
+It can be learned by supervised deep learning using a dataset for live human and sequence learning.
 - Face verification vs. face recognition:
   - Verification:
     - Input: image, name/ID.
 (1 : 1)